Guided Walking Tour of Vancouver

 Tour Details

-At the designated time, we'll meet in front of Canada Place, the starting point for our walking tour.
-From here, we'll walk along the boardwalk with views of the Pacific Ocean to the iconic neighborhood of Gastown.
+At the designated time, we'll meet in front of Canada Place, where our walking tour of Vancouver will begin.
+From here, we will walk along the boardwalk with views of the Pacific Ocean, heading towards Gastown, known for its historic buildings.

-During the guided tour, we'll pass Vancouver's oldest buildings in the picturesque streets of Gastown.
-We'll then reach Victory Square for a pause to admire the views of the city.
+During the tour, we will pass Vancouver's oldest buildings in the charming streets of this neighborhood.
+We will pause at Victory Square to enjoy some of the best views of the city.

-Before concluding the tour, we'll admire the Marine Building, one of the tallest structures in Vancouver, located at Hastings and Burrard Street.
+The tour will conclude after 3 hours just outside the impressive Marine Building, one of the tallest buildings in Vancouver, located at the corner of Hastings and Burrard Street.

 Included